Latest Vermont Arts cancelations

-Due to the coronavirus pandemic the following cancelations have been reported, and it is wise to call ahead when planning to attend any event.
-Note that Gov. Phil Scott, in creating a state of emergency, ordered all events involving more than 250 people canceled until April 15.
+Due to the COVID-19 pandemic the following cancelations have been reported, and it is wise to call ahead when planning to attend any event.
+Note that Gov. Phil Scott, in declaring a state of emergency, ordered all events involving more than 50 people canceled until April 15.
+For the latest, go online to www.rutlandherald.com/features/vermont_arts/ or www.timesargus.com/latest-vermont-arts-cancelations.

 Barre Opera House